 Sichuan Water-Boiled Fish

 Imagine a bubbling pot full of delicious broth in the middle of your table, surrounded by a bounty of meat and vegetables waiting to be cooked.
 You cook it up, and once on your plate, you add condiments and seasoning as you please.
-Dip it into your chosen dipping sauce, and before you know, it your mouth takes you to the far East.
-That’s hot pot, and you can try it at Morals Village or Boiling Point, where you get your own personalized hot pot instead of a large shared one in the middle of the table.
+Dip it into your chosen dipping sauce, and before you know it, your mouth takes you to the far East.
+That’s hot pot, and you can try it at places like The Dolar Shop or Boiling Point, where you get your own personalized hot pot instead of a large shared one in the middle of the table.